 Clockwise: Cover of ‘L’amante’ by Marguerite Duras, ‘L’arret De Mort’ by Maurice Blanchot, Serge Gainsbourg, Brigitte Bardot, Serge & Jane Birkin, Francoise Hardy

-If you ever question the love of France get comfy and google ‘Paris Syndrome’.
-Of particular susceptibility are young women.
-Apparently, the afflicted hold an idealized view of the country (Paris in particular) and when they travel there for the first time they’re struck when the chimera is revealed.
+If you ever question the love of France, get comfy and google ‘Paris Syndrome’.
+Of particular susceptibility are young women, who, apparently, hold an idealized view of the city and it’s surrounding country and are struck when the illusion is revealed upon their visit.

-Resist over-styling.
-Sometimes in an effort to achieve a desired look we can throw in our full arsenal and to our misfortune end up with a contrived look that feels somehow fraudulent, like the space has been staged for a set display.
-With any artistic endeavor, it’s vital to know when a lighter touch is required.
-If true luxury is education, then realizing the history or quality of a piece and editing out whatever tries to obscure that message is the place to start.
-If you have a quality antique or you’re working with a gorgeous slab of marble maybe see if the piece wants to stand alone?
-Sometimes the beauty of an item can be swallowed by all the tchotchkes or elaborate ornamentation.
-There is an exception to all this and it begins and ends with your eye.
+Resist over-styling!
+Sometimes in our best efforts to achieve a desired look, we can over do it and end up with a fraudulent space that has been staged for display.
+As with any artistic endeavor, it’s vital to know when a lighter touch is required.
+Realizing the history or quality of a piece to create a message in your home is the place to start.
+If you have a quality antique or you’re working with a gorgeous slab of marble, maybe see if the piece wants to stand alone.
+Sometimes the beauty of an item can be swallowed by surrounding ornamentation.
+Your style begins and ends with your eye.
 Trusting yourself is a learned skill that becomes easier with practice.

-Keep your favorite heirlooms center-stage.
-These are the instruments that invite questions.
-I think a room without a question is stale.
-We love when we see a space and our critics eye darts from accusation, to wonder to admiration.
+We agree: keep your favorite heirlooms center-stage!
+These are the instruments of your home that invite questions and stories.
+A room without a question is stale.
+We love when we see a space and our critic’s eye darts from accusation to wonder to admiration.
 Be bold and keep Uncle Bob’s weird taxidermy if you like it.
-You have to sense when you should strike out with irreverence and hold solid as you weather the passing trends.
+You have to sense when you should strike out with irreverence and when to hold solid as you weather the passing trends.

-Preserve original architectural details whenever possible.
-The French teach a master class in this and yes, they do have a much larger pool to draw from but don’t let that discourage you.
-We in South Louisiana, and New Orleans, in particular are a bit more spoiled than the rest of the country in terms of architecture but even if your home looks like a Mies Van Der Rohe workshop, keeping classical architecture as your framework yields high rewards.
-We have immense respect for homeowners that properly restore classical architecture, It’s not without its’ pitfalls, to be sure but these historical relics are worth preserving to the very best of our capabilities.
+Always preserve original architectural details whenever possible!
+The French teach a master class in preservation, which they have much to preserve.
+And much like the French, we in South Louisiana and in New Orleans, in particular, are spoiled with historic architecture all around.
+Even if your home looks like a Mies Van Der Rohe workshop on modernism, keeping classical architecture as your framework yields high rewards.
+We have immense respect for homeowners that properly restore classical architecture.
+Preservation doesn’t come without it’s challenges, but it is worth doing to the very best of our capabilities.

-Embrace contradictions.
-There is seldom a fully realized period home we see that we find noteworthy.
-It’s not that a period room can’t be lovely it just does’t smack of a ton of forethought.
-The careful accruing of your favorite pieces whether antique or otherwise feels more honest to us.
-Find furniture that strikes you and then let it be your template.
+Embrace contradictions!
+We rarely see a fully realized period home that we find noteworthy.
+It’s not that a period room can’t be lovely; it just does’t speak with a lot of forethought.
+The careful curation of your favorite pieces, whether antique or otherwise, feels more honest.
+Find furniture that strikes you, and let it be your template.
 You’ll be surprised at the seemingly discordant pieces that can work together harmoniously.